redmod-team/profit/doc/config.rst

         | whether to record the computation time (using the key ``TIME``)
         | currently this information is not added to the output data

+    .. confval:: log_path
+        :type: path
+        :default: ``log``

+        | the directory where the Worker logs should be saved to (relative to the run directory)

     .. confval:: include
         :type: path or list of paths